 Discover the Many Benefits and Uses of Magnesium

 Feeling tired or stressed?
 There might be more to blame than your busy schedule, and the answer could be as simple as getting enough magnesium.
-Magnesium is involved in hundreds of processes in your body, yet it’s also among the most common mineral deficiencies found in populations around the world.
+Magnesium is a cofactor in more than 300 enzymatic reactions, yet dietary surveys of people in the United States consistently indicate that many consume less than the recommended daily amounts of magnesium.

 Magnesium supplements can be an everyday health hack, especially during colder seasons.
 Read on to learn all about the many uses and health benefits of this major mineral.